 Brianna Lizotte is a fiddle player from Sylvan Lake Alberta.
 She grew up in a household where music was played, whether it was from home videos or kitchen parties.
 At the age of 10, most of the musicians in her family passed away, so she took it upon herself to keep the music alive.
 This has led her to many amazing opportunities like playing on TSN for the Canada Winter Games grand opening in 2019 and traveling to Rome to support the Metis delegates during their meetings with the Pope.
-She currently attends MacEwan University in the Bachelor of Music program and is expected to graduate next year.
+She recently graduated from MacEwan University's Bachelor of Music program and is looking forward to developing her voice within the Canadian music scene.

 "Scratch 'em" has old tunes that my great uncles and great grandfathers played.
 I heard stories of their playing and how they all loved to entertain.
 When they all passed away and knowing the stories had come to and end, it gave me the motivation to keep the family fiddling tradition going.
 My love for the music has me playing as often as I can, in hopes to play for everyone who remembers them.